 - basic sewing supplies

 - small embroidery hoop

-- Cut out fabric as directed on pattern.
+- Cut out the fabric as directed on the pattern.
 Please remember that cutting counts on the smaller pieces.
 They will be appliquéd directly to the bunny.

-- Position the heart in place on body. *Note if using fusible, iron in place according to package instructions.
-Set machine to Blanket Stitch, reduce length and width slightly and stitch all around heart shape.
+- Position the heart in place on the body. *Note if using fusible, iron in place according to package instructions.
+Set machine to Blanket Stitch, reduce length and width slightly and stitch all around the heart shape.
 (This stitch is found under decorative stitches.)
-Stitch all around heart shape.
+Stitch all around the heart shape.

-- Stack tail pieces and attach to the bottom back of body.
+- Stack the tail pieces and attach them to the bottom back of the body.